Vietnamese street food guide: 7 must-try dishes in 2026

 You’ll need to hop on a boat to experience the floating cafes serving phở, southern-style noodle soup, tropical fruits, and Vietnamese coffee.

-Make sure you have an international Vietnam eSIM with enough internet data to navigate these locations with Google Maps or to translate Vietnamese menus on the go!
+Make sure you have an eSIM for Vietnam with enough internet data to navigate these locations with Google Maps or to translate Vietnamese menus on the go!

 Find your next bite with Holafly in hand